How to get to Isla Mujeres.

 ADO Bus

-The buses depart every half hour and take about 35 - 60 minutes to arrive at the ADO bus station, depending on which terminal you leave from and what time of the day.
-The first bus is at 8.10 am, and the last bus is at 11.50 pm (too late to be able to make it to the island).
+The buses depart every half hour and take about 35 - 60 minutes to arrive at the ADO bus station, depending on which terminal you leave from and what time of day.
+The first bus leaves at 7.50 a.m., and the last leaves at 3.25 a.m. (too late to make it to the island), although these times seem to vary a lot, so always check.

 Booking online can be a little confusing.
 Enter the ADO Website to book your ticket.

-• When you are in Cancun, click on the arrow to show the different possibilities because you must book from the terminal at which you arrived.
+In Cancun, click the arrow on the right to show the different possibilities.
+You must book from the terminal where you arrived.

 When you arrive in downtown Cancun, you must catch a taxi from the ADO bus station to the ferry, which will take around 15-20 minutes travel time.
-You will pay a higher price if you take a taxi inside the ADO station.
-This is because the taxis pay for the right to seek customers there and pass that charge onto you.
-You can expect to pay around $150-$200 pesos MX, but the great thing is there is no waiting.
+You will pay more if you take a taxi inside the ADO station.
+Taxi drivers pay for the right to seek customers and pass that charge on to you.
+You can expect to pay around $150-200 pesos MX, but the great thing is there is no waiting.
 They are open for a bit of negotiation, but be nice about how you do this, and you will have a much more pleasant journey.

 If you leave the ADO bus terminal and look for a taxi from the side of the road, the price is much lower, but your wait may be considerably longer until one stops for you.
-You can expect to pay these taxis for $70-$120 pesos MX.
+You can expect to pay $70-120 pesos MX for these taxis.

-We recommend taxiing from inside ADO if you have had a long flight and entered a foreign, hot, and humid country with a lot of luggage.
-It is worth paying that extra small cost to get to the ferry faster and with less stress.
+We recommend taxiing from inside ADO if you have had a long flight and entered a foreign, hot, humid country with a lot of luggage.
+Getting to the ferry faster and with less stress is worth paying that extra small cost.

 Crossing from the Mainland to Isla Mujeres

-There are many ways to cross to Isla Mujeres via ferry.
-There are two separate sections from which to leave (Puerto Juarez area and the Hotel Zone area), each with its own sets of terminals.
-Four different ferry companies leave from various locations.
+There are many ways to cross Isla Mujeres by ferry.
+There are two separate sections from which to leave (the Puerto Juarez area and the Hotel Zone area), each with its own terminals.
+Two different ferry companies leave from various locations.
 We will try to simplify this for you as much as we can.

 From Puerto Juarez

-If you are coming from the airport, you will most likely be crossing from one of the three ferry terminals near Puerto Juarez.
-Ultramar operating out of Gran Puerto, is the largest and most popular, followed by the cheaper and more local Jetway in Puerto Juarez and then the Ultracarga in Punta Sam, the only ferry to cross with cars (much slower because of this) and has the cheapest tickets for passenger-only travel.
+If you are coming from the airport, you will most likely cross from one of the two ferry terminals near Puerto Juarez.
+Ultramar, operating out of Gran Puerto, is the largest and most popular.
+The Ultracarga in Punta Sam is the only ferry to cross with cars (much slower because of this) and has the cheapest tickets for passenger-only travel, but it is much slower and not as frequent.

 From Cancun`s Hotel Zone